Donald Trump can't denounce white supremacists because he is one

-On Wednesday—one day after the debate in which he refused to condemn white supremacists and told a neofascist militia to “stand by”—President Donald Trump reprised his bigotry at a campaign stop in Duluth, Minnesota.
+On Wednesday—one day after the debate in which he refused to condemn white supremacists and told a neofascist street gang to “stand by”—President Donald Trump reprised his bigotry at a campaign stop in Duluth, Minnesota.
 There, in front of a few thousand supporters at an airport, he attacked the state’s Somali American community and accused former Vice President Joe Biden of wanting to turn Minnesota into a “refugee camp.”

 Trump warned his supporters that Biden had a “plan to inundate your state with a historic flood of refugees.”
 Those refugees, he added, would be “coming from the most dangerous places in the world, including Yemen, Syria, and your favorite country: Somalia.
 Right?
 You love Somalia.”